ministryofjustice/opg-metrics/README.md

 To find out more about this service, see our [about this service](ABOUT_THIS_SERVICE.md) documentation.

+## C4 Model

+To understand how the service works [see our C4 Model](docs/architecture/diagrams/0003-c4-model.md).

 ## Prerequisites

 aws-vault for managing AWS access.